Multiple Choice Bible Quiz about Moses the Lawgiver

 Then God consumed the remaining followers of Korah with fire.

-Numbers 16
+Numbers 16.

 a.
-Moses killed a slave owner.
+He killed a slave owner.

-The taskmaster was beating a Hebrew slave.
+An Egyptian taskmaster was beating a Hebrew slave.

 Unlucky for Moses, someone saw him and reported him.